 I personally found that It taught me many lessons that I will carry with me through all my businesses.
 I know that it’s this pursuit of personal growth that has stood me in good stead when it came to meeting the challenges that Covid-19 threw at me.
 You see, what I do “today” does matter.
 I am who I am today because there were many “todays” before that shaped me.
 That belief in myself, that I (or with my mastermind group) can figure it out, was not something that happened overnight.

 WHO MUST I BECOME

 When I decided to pursue personal growth, I asked “Who must I become to achieve what I want to achieve”.
-So I focused on building my character, skills, mindsets and habits.
+So I have always focused on building my character, skills, mindsets and habits.
 It’s a life-long journey that will never stop.
 And it was because I got so much out of it and the effect it had on my business was beyond expectations, that I ended up developing a wholistic business mentoring program that I now take my clients/students through.
-I know this Wheel of Success works!
+I know this “stuff” works!